LP sales are at their highest since the 90s. But who is buying vinyl records? New data is now offering some surprising answers.

-It’s not who you think.
+LP sales are absolutely exploding, though surprising stats are now emerging on who is actually buying vinyl records.
 According to a new ICM poll, nearly 50% of vinyl buyers are under the age of 35.
 Approximately 16% of people buying vinyl records are aged 18-24 and 33% are aged 25-34.

+One of the reasons is rather shallow.
 A growing population of young people are buying vinyl as a fashion statement.
-Indeed, some argue that this is merely the ‘trend’ right now (and that’s a big concern for prospective investors).
-Vinyl records are even for sale in the American multinational retail store, Urban Outfitters, now one of the largest vinyl retailers in the world.
+Indeed, some argue that this is merely a trend — and that’s a big concern for prospective investors.
+Case in point: vinyl records are even for sale in the American multinational retail store, Urban Outfitters, now one of the largest vinyl retailers in the world.

-Then again, it is one of the most expensive ways to consume music, so you would expect that the older generation, who generally have a higher disposable income, to spend on such products.
-But that sounds like more conventional wisdom, none of which predicted the vinyl resurgence in the first place.
+Then again, vinyl is one of the most expensive ways to consume music.
+So you might expect that the older generation — who generally have a higher disposable income — to spend on higher-end vinyl records.
+That certainly seems to be the case with pricey equipment like turntables, wifi-enabled speakers, and headphones.
+But when it comes to actual vinyl records, it all sounds like more conventional wisdom, none of which predicted the vinyl resurgence in the first place.